RonKaminski816/QuestionsClient/README.md

 # QuestionsClient

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7., then got updated to Angular CLI version 10.2.1.
-And got updated to it current Angular CLI version 10.2.1.
+And got updated updated again to it current Angular CLI version 11.2.2.

 ## Development server